-Total cost of program includes tuition, other college fees, and program-related expenses such as books.
-This estimate does not include travel expenses, housing or meals.
-This estimate also does not include the cost of the national licensing examination or cost to obtain the PTA license (both of which occur after graduation, and estimate about \$800).
-New out-of-state attendees to RVCC who live within 50 miles of one of our campuses/centers may be eligible for in-state tuition.
+Total cost of the PTA program includes tuition, other college fees, and program-related expenses such as books.
+This estimate does not include travel expenses, housing, meals or personal health insurance (required for clinical education experience courses).
+This estimate also does not include the cost of the national licensing examination or cost to obtain the PTA license (both of which occur after graduation, and estimate about \$800-\$1000).
+Outof-state attendees to RVCC (who live within 50 miles of one of our campuses/ centers) may be eligible for instate tuition.
+Veterans may also be eligible for additional reductions.
 Please consult with Admissions.